 If your tooth is knocked out, don’t panic.
 An oral surgeon or dentist may be able to reinsert the tooth.
 First, to control the bleeding, apply pressure to your tooth socket using clean gauze or a cloth.
 Then, place the tooth in a cup of whole milk or saliva — do not clean off any blood or tissues attached to it (these tissues are critical to saving the tooth) —and bring it to a dental professional right away.
 The chances of saving the tooth are better the sooner we treat you.

 Treating Facial Cuts

 Facial lacerations will usually be treated with suturing (stitches).
 Oral surgeons receive special training in suturing techniques that reduce scarring — severe facial wounds should, whenever possible, be sutured by an oral surgeon to prevent scarring and functional problems.

 When an oral surgeon treats broken facial bones, they treat them in a similar way as broken bones in other parts of the body — the broken bones are held in their proper positions until they can heal.
 Because casts are hard to place around facial fractures, oral surgeons use different methods of stabilization that produce the best cosmetic and functional results — often tiny wires, screws, or plates will be placed to stabilize facial bones.
 If you have a facial bone injury, you will undergo either IV sedation or general anesthesia to ensure that you do not feel anything during surgery.

-Facial Trauma Treatment in Avon, CT
+Facial Trauma Treatment

 Our staff at Avon Oral, Facial and Dental Implant Surgery will see facial trauma injury cases as soon as possible — usually the day you call.
 For severe injuries and injuries that occur after hours, proceed to the emergency room where there will be an oral surgeon on call to treat you.
-Please contact our office to learn more about facial trauma injury treatment and prevention.
+Please contact one of our offices to learn more about facial trauma injury treatment and prevention.